IrfanNafiz/ctf-writeups/2022/CorCTF/forensics/whack-a-frog/README.md

 <img width="494" alt="coordsformatted" src="https://user-images.githubusercontent.com/63298621/183505937-a72fbbe6-fc41-4796-9f0f-831d73eef70a.png">

-Now my file is now looking all nice and sorted.
+Now my file is looking all nice and sorted.

 Now using **gluplot** to graph the coordinates should give us whatever was recorded of the mouse movement.